ifoodsoft/ifoodsoft.github.io/README.md

+## iFoodsoft Computer and Software
-## Welcome to iFoodsoft where we develop the world's most advanced technology
+We develop the world's most advanced technology

 ### Products
 here are some products/softwares from iFoodsoft that you can download for free